stamatelou/DETR_object_detection/README.md

 For the predictions: <br/>
 1) Select the mode = 'predict'<br/>
-2) Go to the outputs of the previous version (train mode "detr_model.pth"), select "Add new version" and keep the created URL<br/>
+2) Go to the outputs of the previous version (train mode "detr_model.pth"), select "New dataset" and keep the created URL<br/>
 3) Go back to Kaggle's notebook --> Add data --> Datasets --> Search by URL with the saved URL from the last step<br/>
 4) Εnable the CPU in the Settings --> Accelarator --> CPU<br/>